 This contest is designed to encourage student writers.
-Enter original works of fiction or nonfiction to a maximum length of 1500 words OR the first three chapters of a work in progress (up to 15 pages).
+Enter original works in the 5 Categories listed below.
 Read on for more details.

 Who can participate?